 These Rules shall be interpreted and applied so as to avoid inconsistency with other governing authority.
 These Rules shall be construed and applied to provide fairness and simplicity in procedure and to secure the just, expeditious and economical determination of all cases.

-- Scope and effective date
+- Scope and Effective Date

-- Hours of Court
+- Hours of Court Sessions

-- Examination of files
+- Examination of Files

 - Appearance and Withdrawal of Counsel

-- Recording of Proceedings
+- Security of Costs

 - Pleadings and Motions